mentainha/m3o/README.md

 - [m3o/platform](https://github.com/m3o/platform) - the infrastructure automation for cloud hosted stack
 - [m3o/backend](https://github.com/m3o/backend) - the services which power the m3o.com product backend

-## Development

-This project is VC funded with a combination of open source development and platform management provided by the Micro team.

 ## Publish APIs